blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/gradle.md

 As of [company_name] [solution_name] 9.5.0 the version of Project Inspector in use supports the `--build-system GRADLE` argument in place of `--strategy GRADLE`.
 The `--force-gradle-repos "url"` argument will be removed from support in the next [company_name] [solution_name] major release and replaced with the `--conf "maven.repo:url"` argument.

+### Rich version declaration support

+Rich version declarations allow a user to define rules around which version of a given direct or transitive dependency are resolved when Gradle performs its dependency conflict resolution.
+Typically, these are set in a parent build.gradle file, and because these rich version declarations set a specific requirement that conflict resolution must respect, the subsequent child modules will pull dependencies according to the rich version declaration.
+See Gradle documentation: [Rich Version Declaration](https://docs.gradle.org/current/userguide/rich_versions.html).